 Not just your average scooters here - Scooter World offers a fun and easy ride with their new trike bikes.
 Three wheels means they are completely stable and you can fit 2 passengers in each car.
 Loads of fun for people of all ages.
 If you prefer the traditional scooter, they've also got plenty of shiny new scooters from which to choose.
 Rent by the hour, partial or full-day.
 Highly recommended way to see all of Newport and take in the ocean air!

 Featured in The Blog for Lifestyle and Travel: Rhode Island Bucket List: 50 Top Things To Do In Rhode Island".
 A fun little resource for those visitors who want to really experience all of Rhode Island on their visit!

-Whether you want to rent a bike, buy one or just have some service done on your own bike, Ten Speed Spokes is conveniently located next to the Visitor's Center right off America's Cup Avenue at the entrance to town.
+NEW!
+E-bike rentals!
+Whether you want to rent a bike or e-bike, buy one or just have some service done on your own bike, Ten Speed Spokes is conveniently located next to the Visitor's Center right off America's Cup Avenue at the entrance to town.
 Inside you'll find exceptional service, a wide array of bikes to choose from, and convenient access to downtown Newport and its waterfront activities.